 As you likely know, the advisory model consists of closely aligning yourself with your clients to provide valuable advice on their operations and critical decisions.
-Determining the resources required to manage your existing service offerings while you transition to advisory accounting is vital.
+Determining the resources required to manage your existing service offerings, while you transition to advisory accounting, is vital.
 Common strategies for resource allocation for this transition include hiring more staff, decreasing workload through automation and updated technologies, and streamlining processes.
-Whichever tactic is most appropriate for your firm, note that the end goal is to free up time and staff so you can become a source of informed advice for your clients.
+Whichever tactic is most appropriate for your firm, note that the end goal is to free up time for you and your staff so you can become a source of informed advice for your clients.

 When, and how, to hire additional staff and vendors

 If you’re a smaller firm, you may be hesitant to hire additional staff to handle operations while you oversee your firm’s transition to advisory accounting.
 Since I struggled with this in the past, I completely understand this hesitation.
 I preferred to limit my firm’s staff and other resources to exactly fit our needs – and nothing more.
 As we’ve grown, however, I’ve realized the value and importance of a good hiring strategy.
-When my staff was maxed out or operating at 120 percent capacity, we often had to turn away new clients during tax season since we could not onboard them.
-Fortunately, we’ve since added new people to our staff, so we are better prepared for those busy seasons.
+When my staff was maxed out or operating at 120 percent capacity, we often had to turn away new clients during tax season because we could not onboard them.
+Fortunately, we’ve since added new people to our staff, so we are better prepared.

-Here are some signs that you should hire additional staff or vendors:
+Here are some signs that you should hire additional staff: